ChainSafe/forest/documentation/developer_documentation/TEST_PLAN.md

 - We depend on the calibration network for testing.
 If this network is down, our testing capabilities are degraded.
 - We depend on GitHub Actions for testing.
 If GitHub Action is unavailable, testing will be degraded.
-- Testing against main net is effective for discovering issues, but not great for identifying root causes.
-Finding bugs *before* syncing to main net is always to be preferred.
+- Testing against mainnet is effective for discovering issues, but not great for identifying root causes.
+Finding bugs *before* syncing to mainnet is always to be preferred.